Norma Presmeg

-Norma Christine Presmeg is a retired mathematics education researcher whose work has concerned mathematical visualization, semiotics, and ethnomathematics, and their role in secondary-school mathematics teaching and learning.
-Presmeg is originally from South Africa, was educated in South Africa and England, and worked in the US, where she is professor emeritus of mathematics at Illinois State University.
+Norma Christine Presmeg (1942 – February 25, 2026) was a mathematics education researcher whose work has concerned mathematical visualization, semiotics, and ethnomathematics, and their role in secondary-school mathematics teaching and learning.
+Presmeg was originally from South Africa, was educated in South Africa and England, and worked in the US, where she was professor emeritus of mathematics at Illinois State University.
+She died on February 25, 2026, aged 83.

 Education and career

-Presmeg has a bachelor's degree in mathematics and physics from Rhodes University in South Africa, with bachelor's honours in mathematics and a bachelor's degree in education from the University of Natal.
+Presmeg had a bachelor's degree in mathematics and physics from Rhodes University in South Africa, with bachelor's honours in mathematics and a bachelor's degree in education from the University of Natal.
 She taught high school mathematics in South Africa from the mid-1960s to the late 1970s, and earned a master's degree in education in 1980 at the University of Natal.
 She completed a Ph.D. at the University of Cambridge in England, in 1985.
 Her dissertation, The Role of Visually Mediated Processes in High School Mathematics: A Classroom Investigation, was supervised by Alan J. Bishop.

 After returning to South Africa for a five-year stint at the University of Durban-Westville, she moved to the US in 1990, as a faculty member in Curriculum and Instruction at Florida State University.
-Ten years later, she moved to Illinois State University, where she is retired as a professor emeritus.
+Ten years later, she moved to Illinois State University, where she retired as a professor emeritus.